Hello, my name is Sonia.

 I care about understanding humans as thinking, feeling, computational machines and using these insights to build artificial intelligence that better serves a diversity of human intelligence.
 I study how machines act as social partners, and use the tools of computational cognitive science and human-AI interaction to evaluate and improve their behavior.

 I am currently exploring these threads as a PhD student in Computer Science at Harvard University.
-I am grateful to be advised by Tomer Ullman and Elena Glassman, and to be supported by the NSF Graduate Research Fellowship and the Kempner Institute Graduate Fellowship.
-Previously, I spent time at ML Alignment & Theory Scholars (MATS), the Allen Institute for Artificial Intelligence (AI2), and Princeton University's Computational Cognitive Science Lab, where I gained mentors and collaborators who continue to shape my research.
+I am grateful to be advised by Tomer Ullman and to be supported by an NSF Graduate Research Fellowship and Kempner Institute Graduate Fellowship.
+Previously, I have spent time at ML Alignment & Theory Scholars (MATS), the Allen Institute for Artificial Intelligence (AI2), and Princeton University's Computational Cognitive Science Lab, where I gained mentors and collaborators who continue to shape my research.

 Publications